readthedocs/blog/read-the-docs-2021-stats.rst

 Funding
 -------

-* TODO advertising (from $234,000)
+* $380,000 advertising (from $234,000)
-* TODO Gold users and donations (from $30,000)
+* $35,000 Gold users and donations (from $30,000)
 * 8 paid staff (from 5)
-* We have additional revenue from our commercial offering at readthedocs.com, but aren't including that in our community funding overview
+* We have additional revenue from our `Read the Docs for Business`_, but aren't including that in our community funding overview

 We are excited to continue to grow our advertising business, and expand it to the larger community.
-We are also seeing continued growth of our paid product at https://readthedocs.com, which is allowing us to fund further growth of the Read the Docs codebase for all our users.
+We are also seeing continued growth of our paid product, `Read the Docs for Business`_, which is allowing us to fund further growth of the Read the Docs codebase for all our users.

 .. _EthicalAds: https://www.ethicalads.io/
+.. _Read the Docs for Business: https://readthedocs.com/

 Conclusion